-Life Insurance Expert Witnesses
+Life Insurance Expert Witness Referrals Service

 Life insurance is a contract with an insurance company that in exchange for premium payments, provides a lump-sum payment known as a death benefit, to beneficiaries at the time of the insured’s death.
 There are three types of life insurance policies.